aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cell/_index.md

 ```

 Calculates the formula of the cell.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use Calculate(CalculationOptions) method.
 This method will be removed 12 months later since August 2020.
 Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |